COVID Support Groups

 If you’re looking for a COVID support group, you may also want to consider talk therapy to supplement the work you do in your group.
 While support groups offer a cost-effective way to connect with others that may understand your unique position, they aren’t a substitute for therapy.

 A licensed therapist can help you work through feelings of grief, sadness, depression, loss, and suffering.
-Support groups may be helpful, but the members aren’t licensed therapists.
+Support groups may be helpful, but it's important to keep in mind that members aren’t licensed therapists.